gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

         parens.
 Or set up the connectors on a local enterprise cluster following [the guide from our wiki](https://gravitational.slab.com/posts/quick-git-hub-saml-oidc-setup-6dfp292a).
       - [ ] GitHub (asteroid)
-        - [ ] local login on a GitHub-enabled cluster
       - [ ] SAML (platform cluster)
       - [ ] OIDC (e-demo)
   - Verify that all items from this section work on: